run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/apps/4biz-field-service-manual.md

     !!!
 Abstract "NOTE"

-        Only simple components of Neuro, for example, forms, can be rendered in the Mobile GO.
+        Only Tasker components of Builder, for example, forms, can be rendered in the Mobile GO.
-        These forms cannot have any JavaScript logic linked to them, they should be similar to the existing questionnaire in CITSmart SM.
+        These forms cannot have any JavaScript logic linked to them, they should be similar to the existing questionnaire in 4biz SM.

     !!!
 Abstract "RULE"